CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 ## Configure STP

-There are a number of ways to customize STP in Cumulus Linux.
+There several ways to customize STP in Cumulus Linux.
 Exercise caution when changing the settings below to prevent malfunctions in STP loop avoidance.

 ### Spanning Tree Priority